Tom and Ray Magliozzi: Career

 Tom earned a degree from the MIT Sloan School of Management.
 He worked for Sylvania's Semiconductor Division in Woburn, Massachusetts and then for the Foxboro Company while earning his MBA from Northeastern University and teaching part-time at local universities.
 He grew tired of his job and quit, spending the next year doing odd jobs such as painting for other tenants in his apartment building.

 Ray taught science in Bennington, Vermont, for a few years before returning to Cambridge in 1973.
 He and Tom then opened a do-it-yourself auto repair shop named Hacker's Haven.
 The shop rented space and equipment to people who were trying to fix their own cars, but it was not profitable.
 Nevertheless, the two enjoyed the experience and were invited in 1977 to be part of a panel of automotive experts on Boston's National Public Radio affiliate WBUR-FM.
 Subsequently, the brothers converted the shop into a standard auto repair shop named the Good News Garage.

 In addition to the local radio show, Tom worked a day or two each week at Technology Consulting Group started by Mike Brose, a former MIT classmate in Boston, and he still taught at local universities.
 Tom spent nine years working on the side while getting his doctorate in marketing from Boston University School of Management.
-After being a lightly paid professor at Boston University and Suffolk University for eight years, he decided he disliked teaching and quit.
+After being a professor at Boston University and Suffolk University for eight years, he decided he disliked teaching and quit.